 The old, outdated school of thought for both pups and babies used to be to let them cry it out if they cried for company.
 This only teaches them that no-one will be there to meet their needs when they’re distressed, and fortunately times have moved on from that now.
 If your pup cries during the night you can just softly say a few words to let him know you’re there.

 Raising your puppy

 Caring for a puppy, helping him grow, develop and learn from infancy to maturity, is an immense gift.
-In my next article I’ll be sharing tips on how to strengthen the bonding process, have fun through play, start basic training, and how to set up your pup to succeed.
+Make the most of every second because they grow up so fast!